Last updated:

 How to Fix It

-3. If neither resolves it, delete the map and re-create it using Dynamic Map App from scratch.
+2. If this isn’t possible any more, delete the map and re-create it using Dynamic Map App from scratch.